cosmicrocks/merka-vault/docs/auto_unseal.md

 - **Transit Key**: Encryption key in the Transit engine used for sealing/unsealing
 - **Recovery Keys**: Special keys used to recover the target Vault if the unsealer is unavailable

+## Critical Implementation Details

+### Initialization and Unsealing Sequence

+The proper sequence for setting up auto-unseal is crucial:

+1. **Initialize Root Vault**: Create unseal keys and root token
+2. **Unseal Root Vault**: Provide enough unseal keys to reach the threshold
+   - **Important**: The vault MUST be unsealed before you can set up the transit engine
+3. **Setup Transit Engine**: Configure the transit encryption engine (requires unsealed vault)
+4. **Generate Transit Token**: Create a token with permissions for auto-unsealing
+5. **Restart Sub Vault**: Run with the transit token as `VAULT_TOKEN`
+6. **Initialize Sub Vault**: With auto-unseal configuration enabled
+   - Note: When using transit auto-unseal, use the `AutoUnseal` method instead of `InitVault`
+   - The parameters `secret_shares` and `secret_threshold` are not applicable to transit seal type
+7. **Setup PKI**: Configure the PKI infrastructure in the sub vault

+Failing to follow this sequence often leads to errors like "Vault is sealed" when attempting to set up the transit engine.

 ## Auto-Unseal Flow

 1. **Setup Phase**: